MozillaFoundation/engineering-handbook/README.md

 # MoFo-Engineering-Handbook

-This is the repository for the [Mozilla Foundation Engineering Handbook](https://mozillafoundation.github.io/MoFo-Engineering-Handbook).
+This is the repository for the [Mozilla Foundation Engineering Handbook](https://mozillafoundation.github.io/MoFo-Engineering-Handbook) website.

-The main entry point is [index.md](index.md).
+The landing page for this content is the [index.md](index.md) listed above.